Meter Maid

 Are you legally allowed to touch someone's car?
 What if they accused you of damaging their property ?

-Asked by Mitch almost 8 years ago
+Asked by Mitch about 8 years ago

 I got an invitation to park under a professionally modified sign that read, "pkg all times".
 This was a 1 car segment.
 The 1st sign to support the modified 2nd wasn't visible to smone that doesn't know the area.
 This isn't life threatng but costly

-Asked by Lola about 10 years ago
+Asked by Lola over 10 years ago

 Are Meter Maids trained to report not so perfect signs?

-Asked by Lola about 10 years ago
+Asked by Lola over 10 years ago

 How do i apply for a job as a meter made